SitoCH/rpi-kubernetes-cluster/README.md

 | `192.168.23.181` ... `192.168.23.184` | Raspberry Pis   |

 You should be able to SSH into every Pi with user *pirate* and password *hypriot*.
-Also, if you set up the forwarding on your desktop properly you should be able to ping from within the pi to the outside world.
 Internet access from the nodes is mandatory for setting up the nodes with Ansible.

+After that you checked every Raspberry you can configure the router using these steps detailed by [Sergio Sisternes](https://twitter.com/sesispla):

+* Go to *DHCP > Client list* and take note of the MAC addresses
+* Go to *DHCP > Address reservation*, and set an static (Reserved) IP address to each Raspberry
+* Go to *Quick Setup* and configure the router in the *hotspot mode* so it can connect itself to another router and share Internet with the Raspberries

 ## Ansible playbooks